davidodenwald/prettier-plugin-jinja-template/README.md

 ### Ignoring Code

-Using range ignores is the best way to tell prettier to igone part of files.
+Using range ignores is the best way to tell prettier to ignore part of files.
 Most of the time this is necessary for Jinja tags inside `script` or `style` tags:

 ```html
 <!-- prettier-ignore-start -->